sonia-edward/SpiceFuzz/README.md

 ```
 python data_preparation.py --raw_data_path ./data/raw_data/ngspice (regression) test circuits
 ```
-Similar parameters can be configured through commands or directly modified at the beginning of the code.
+Similar parameters can be configured through command above or directly modified at the beginning of the code.
 At the same time, you can also obtain the latest snapshot from the official website of [Ngspice](https://sourceforge.net/p/ngspice/ngspice/ci/master/tree/tests/) and [LTspice](https://www.analog.com/cn/resources/design-tools-and-calculators/ltspice-simulator/lt-spice-demo-circuits.html) and follow the steps above.

 ## 4. Usage